apache/tvm/docs/dev/device_target_interactions.rst

   on the device.

   * Allocate data space - ``AllocDataSpace`` and ``FreeDataSpace`` allocate and free space on the device.
+These allocations can be provided as inputs and outputs to an operator and make up the primary data flow of the operator graph.
 It must be possible to transfer data from the host to/from a data space.
-The return value is an opaque ``void*``, and will be passed unmodified into other target-specific functions.
+The return value is an opaque ``void*``.
+While some implementations return a memory address, this is not required, and the ``void*`` may be an opaque handle that is interpretable only by the device backend that generated it.
+The ``void*`` is used as an argument to other backend-specific functions, such as ``CopyDataFromTo``.

   * Allocate work space - ``AllocWorkspace`` and ``FreeWorkspace`` allocate and free space on the device.
-Unlike data space, these are used for storage of intermediate values, and are not required to be transferable to/from the host device.
+Unlike data space, these are used for storage of intermediate values within an operator definition, and are not required to be transferable to/from the host device.
 If a ``DeviceAPI`` subclass does not implement these methods, they will default to calling the corresponding ``DataSpace`` functions.

   * Copy data - ``CopyDataFromTo`` should copy data from one location to another.
 The type of copy is determined by the ``dev_from``